 At many W hotels, pets are welcome.
 And catered to.
 For $16, for example, owners can add a Niman Ranch doggie burger to their room service tab, or a $9 bowl of gourmet cat chow.

 Whether your plans call for the Ritz, or a family friendly Inn, more and more these days, your pet can be part of the trip, too.
 So why not pack that favorite Frisbee or catnip mouse, and plan a getaway for the whole group?
+Here are some of our top Napa Valley pet friendly hotels.

 The Harvest Inn, St. Helena